 PostFinance Pension 75

-The first fund that I am considering is the one I currently own, the PostFinance Pension 75 fund.
+The first fund that I am considering is the one I was owning before, the PostFinance Pension 75 fund.
 This fund invests in 75% of stocks and 21% of bonds.
 The fund contains about 4% of real estate as well.
-This is not as much allocation to stocks as I would like, but this is already quite good.
+This is not as much allocation to stocks as I would like.
+But this is already quite good.
 In total, it is more than 50% invested in Switzerland.